 I recommend against turning on “Do Not Track” request feature, which can be found in Browser Privacy section of the settings menu.

 Firefox about:config Settings

-Apart from the general menu settings that you have tweaked above, there are a number of “under the hood” settings that can help you gain even better privacy and security.
+Apart from the general menu settings that you have tweaked above, there are a number of “under the hood” settings that can be accessed via the configuration editor.